jatioi/mkdocs-seo-textbook/docs/week_2/week2day2.md

   - Restate the importance of the topic.
   - Provide a final thought or call to action (CTA).
 #### Example:
-  “AI writing tools have transformed content creation.
+  "AI writing tools have transformed content creation.
 By leveraging ChatGPT, Gemini, or Copilot effectively, you can generate high-quality, SEO-optimized articles.
-Start exploring AI-powered writing today!”
+Start exploring AI-powered writing today!"

 ### **Final Optimization**
   - Check for keyword usage (at least 1% keyword density)